Anonymous4078/dominity-docs/docs/docs/Routing in Dominity/creating pages.md

 export default homePage;
 ```

-:::warning client side router
+:::warning[Client side router]

-client side router is only worth it for small Progressive web apps with a few routes as it prevents page realoads and creates an app like experience ,
+Client side router is only worth it for small progressive web apps with a few routes as it prevents page reloads and creates an app like experience,
 it is not recommended for large projects if u dont want router use `lite-version` or `no-router` version

 :::